symfony/symfony-docs/book/translation.rst

-    Each time you create a *new* translation resource (or install a bundle that includes a translation resource), be sure to clear your cache so that Symfony can discover the new translation resource:
+    Each time you create a *new* translation resource (or install a bundle that includes a translation resource), be sure to clear your cache so that Symfony2 can discover the new translation resource:

     .. code-block:: bash